 It is possible for breast cancer to grow during chemotherapy.
-This suggests that chemotherapy is not working as it should.
+However, this suggests that chemotherapy is not working as it should.
 If this happens, a doctor will reassess a person’s treatment plan.

 A note about sex and gender